Eastern Airlines (2018): Eastern Airlines

+On January 12, 2020, Eastern Airlines completed its inaugural scheduled flight to New York from Guayaquil, Ecuador.
 By May 2020, Eastern planned to purchase several Boeing 767s, with at least five used 777-200s.
-Since then, Eastern gradually expanded its scheduled passenger operations with a dozen routes between the United States and Latin America.

 On September 1, 2021, Eastern Airlines announced the creation of a new cargo subsidiary named Eastern Air Cargo and the addition of 35 Boeing 777 Freighters to their fleet attempting to capitalize on the post-pandemic e-commerce shopping surge.
 These aircraft are 'Class-E' freighters or passenger-to-freighter conversions, with seats, galleys, and lavatories removed—but without full structural modifications—allowing quick turnaround and cost-effective service primarily for light-volume e‑commerce shipments.

-Since late 2021, Eastern pivoted its focused to developing its cargo division and ACMI operations while gradually scaling back its scheduled services citing poor performance and low load factors.

 In May 2023, Eastern Airlines announced its plans to acquire charter airline Hillwood Airways to enter the luxury charter market.
 It was officially purchased on August 15, 2023, but Hillwood continued to operate under its existing brand until it was renamed as Eastern Air Express on November 13, 2023.
-The subsidiary plans to use its Boeing 737s, as indicated in the job vacancies on the website.

 In July 2023, the New England Patriots filed a lawsuit against Eastern Airlines over an alleged breach of contract.
-Eastern had been the operator of the team's two Boeing 767s since late 2020 until 2024.

 In February 2024, Eastern announced that it had moved its headquarters from Pennsylvania to Kansas City, Missouri, to be close to its cargo and overhaul presence at Kansas City International Airport, and to create more jobs there.

-Immigration and Deportation flights
+Deportation flights

 Eastern Airlines performs deportation flights under contract for U.S. Immigration and Customs Enforcement, to destinations such as Brazil and Venezuela.
 N225NE, a Boeing 767 owned by the New England Patriots and with team colors and logos, was flown by Eastern Airlines for deportations to Honduras.